Robust Longitudinal Control for Vehicular Autonomous Platoons Using Deep Reinforcement Learning: Conclusion and future work

-In future works, we intend to deepen the study on the stability conditions for the neural network, providing less conservative conditions, trying to incorporate these criteria in the training itself and to stipulate tighter bounds for the nonlinearities.
+In future works, we intend to deepen the study of the stability conditions for the neural network, providing less conservative conditions, trying to incorporate these criteria in the training itself, and stipulating tighter bounds for the nonlinearities.
 The bi-directional topologies are another interesting scenarios to expand our research and we expect that our proposed approach can also be extended to platoons with latero-directional behavior, where we can incorporate lateral disturbances such as sideslip, and curvature constraints.
+Another important extension of the work is in the direction of improving security against time-delay communication, message falsification, and external attacks.
 Finally, we can investigate how other reward functions aimed to optimize energy consumption or string stability, affect our method.